AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 When the printing press arrived, people worried that anyone could now publish lies at scale.
 When photography emerged, concerns about doctored photos followed within years.
 Radio and television each brought their own waves of propaganda and manipulation.
 Every time, society eventually developed new norms, literacies, and institutions to manage the challenge.

 We're in the early, chaotic phase of that process with AI.
-It's genuinely uncomfortable.
+It's genuinely uncomfortable — and the relentless pace of change contributes to a broader AI change fatigue that makes every new development feel like another blow.
 But the trajectory of history suggests that:

 - Social norms will adapt.
 Sharing unverified content is increasingly seen as irresponsible, not just careless.
 This social pressure is a natural immune response.